Rome–Lido railway

-The Roma–Lido railway is an urban railway line connecting the Porta San Paolo Station in Rome to Lido di Ostia, Rome's seaside neighborhood.
+The Rome–Lido railway, branded as Metromare, is an urban railway line connecting the Porta San Paolo Station in Rome to Lido di Ostia, Rome's seaside neighborhood.

-The railway is 28.3 km long, stops at 13 stations and carries on average over 90,000 passengers per day.
+The railway is 28.3 km long, stops at 14 stations and carries on average over 90,000 passengers per day.

 History

 A link between Rome and Ostia was necessary since the end of the nineteenth century, when the population of the coastal area began to rise dramatically.

 The first project for a railway that connected Rome to its sea was proposed by Engineer Felipe Costa in 1868 and was accepted by the Papal State, which at the time ruled the whole area.
 For the financing of the project, 9 million pounds, at the time, had been raised by Roman nobles who had the intention of creating a private group.
 In 1870, with the fall of the Papal States, the project was abandoned.

 Later, a tram line that would connect the small city was discussed, but it was determined that it would be of no use.

 Between 1900 and the outbreak of the First World War there were many projects and the establishments of various companies.
 In 1906, the City Council had appointed a commission to study the problem of the connection between the city and the sea, who designed a magnificent 80 m wide avenue well.
 The following year the Chamber of Commerce approved a budget of 15,000 pounds for the costs of the projects and advocated the opening of a railway line on the fiftieth anniversary of the unity of Italy that would have been celebrated in 1911.

 In 1909 there was a false start after an agreement with the City of Rome, a Belgian company, the S. & C. Baschwitz.

 In 1913 at a public meeting it was stated that the railway was "the desire of all citizens".